What is testicle removal?

 What happens during the procedure?

-The surgery is usually done at a surgery center.
+The surgery is done at a surgery center or hospital.

-In most cases you will be given local or regional anesthesia.
-The anesthesia will keep you from feeling pain during the procedure.
+In most cases you will be given local or regional anesthesia to keep you from feeling pain during the procedure.
 Local or regional anesthesia numbs part of your body while you stay awake.
+You may also be given medicine to help you relax.

 You can ask your provider to insert a saline-filled replacement (prosthesis) for the testicles in your scrotum to give the look and feel of a normal scrotum.